peteash10/bugpowder/README.md

 # The BugPowder archive

-From 1988 to the early 2000s I amassed a collection of self published comics and zines, mostly from the UK small press comics scenes but also from across the world.
+From 1988 to the early 2000s I amassed a collection of thousands of self published comics and zines, mostly from the UK small press comics scenes but also from across the world covering all manner of subjects.
 I ran a review zine, TRS, and a mail order distro, BugPowder, which meant people sent me unsollicited copies of their zines for review or sale.
 I drifted away from the scene from around 2003 but kept all the zines in boxes.

 In 2024, while signed off work with Long-Covid-related stuff, I decided to start scanning them, opening the first box and starting from the top.
 This page shows my progress.